opgeROBt/Investigating-airbnb-and-their-impact-on-crime/README.md

-    ├── data-analysis	#stores the code for the analysis with the motivation ├── derived		#stores the code for the Airbnb listings, the crime data and the joint dataset ├── download	#stores the code for downloading the Airbnb dataset and the crimerate dataset and stores the make file └── tools	#stores the code for installing the r packages
+    ├── data-analysis	#stores the code for the analysis with the motivation ├── derived		#stores the code for the Airbnb listings, the crime data and the joint dataset ├── download	#stores the code for downloading the Airbnb dataset and the crimerate dataset and stores the make file
 ```